 Solicitation is a crime that carries an intense stigma.
 Even if you’re not convicted, the mere allegation that you offered to pay someone for sex can damage your reputation.
 At Blair Defense Criminal Lawyers, our experienced team will do everything we can to clear your name and protect your freedom.

-Our San Diego defense attorneys have been handling complex cases for more than a decade.
+Our Criminal Defense Attorney in San Diego, CA have been handling complex cases for more than a decade.
 We’ve been rated by Super Lawyers and earned a perfect-10 Avvo rating for our exceptional legal advice.

 When you hire our law firm, you’ll have a lawyer who will: